 Many of these sale offers at Whole Foods do not have purchase limits, and the ones that do are often quite generous.

-when you buy any ONE (1) Sargento® Ultra Thin® Cheese Slices
+on any TWO (2) Sargento® Ultra Thin® Cheese Slices

 on any TWO Kellogg's Frosted Flakes®, Froot Loops®, Apple Jacks® &/or Corn Pops®

 on ONE (1) Giovanni Rana™ Family Size (20oz) Pasta

 on any ONE (1) COTTONELLE® Toilet Paper (6-pack or larger)